neicnordic/puhuri-web/docs/API guide/listing-users-resources.md

-# Allocation Lifecycle Management by Resource Allocator

-## Listing associations between users and resources
+# Listing associations between users and resources

 To list the created associations between users and resources, the service provider should use `list_remote_offering_users` method.
 It receives an optional `filters` argument, a dictionary containing filters for the associations.
 The possible items are: